SaraBonfitto/SAGA_tab/README.md

 ## Usage
 The AUROCs shown in the article can be reproduced through the jupyter notebooks.
+You can find them in the notebooks folder.
+Specifically, `SAGA_tab-Freebase_RunningExample.ipynb` is a complete running example of multi-relational link prediction task on Freebase KG.
+This notebook is provided to understand better our ML experiments on a well-known dataset already available on pyg (i.e. avoiding bother the readers with the conversion pipeline from rdf to pyg data), while `SAGA_tab-LinkPrediction.ipynb` is useful primarily to understand how we can process data from RDF to Pyg HeteroData to fed GNNs.

+The full approach can be executed via bash using

+`$python main.py`

-The full approach can be executed using the main.py The config.ini file should be checked for changing the dataset.
+The config.ini file should be checked for changing the dataset or the use of node properties.

-`write-your-code-here`